kaifishr/SciFormer/README.md

 The self-attention mechanism is the fundamental operations of transformer neural networks.
 At its core, the self-attention mechanism is a sequence-to-sequence operation.

-As an aside, self-attention is probably the critical component that allow transformer architecture to demonstrate the ability of "in-context" learning during inference.
+As an aside, self-attention is probably the critical component that allows the transformer architecture to demonstrate the ability of "in-context" learning during inference.
 This means that transformer neural networks learn from the activations at runtime without having to update their weights.
+It is assumed that large transformer-based language models discover during their training to implicitly implement other models in their hidden activations.
+Prompting can therefore be a kind of fine-tuning that is running inside of a language model.
 Aside end.

 In a neural network, a self-attention module is a sequence-to-sequence layer mapping a sequence of input tokens $X = \{\mathbf{x}_1, \cdots, \mathbf{x}_n\}$ to a sequence of output tokens $Y = \{\mathbf{y_1}, \cdots, \mathbf{y}_n\}$.
 Here, $X$ and $Y$ represent matrices of the same dimension $n \times k$ where $n$ represents the sequence length and $k$ the token dimension.